barr-israel/barrcodes/content/posts/1brc_part1/index.md

 The resulting flamegraph shows this rough breakdown of the time:

- - `readline` - 34.9%
+ - `read_line` - 34.9%
  - `str::parse` - 8.7%
  - `str::split_once` - 5%
  - `HashMap::entry` - 26.2%

  And the rest spread in various other parts of the code, that don't take enough time to be important yet.

-So targeting the measurements vectors was not a great decision, which would have been more obvious if measured before applying this optimization, but at least it takes up significantly less memory, which can be measured using `/bin/time -v`, which shows the "maximum resident set size" used by the program(this output is from the first solution):
+So targeting the measurements vectors was not a great decision, which would have been more obvious if measured before applying this optimization, but at least it takes up significantly less memory, which can be measured using `/bin/time -v`, which shows the "maximum resident set size" used by the program (this output is from the first solution):

 ```bash
 	User time (seconds): 85.25